NevermindNilas/TheAnimeScripter/README.md

 - Added Frame deduplication
 - Added Shuffle Cugan - 50% faster for the same quality
 - Removed unnecessary implementations like frame-by-frame output
+- Fixed rife output issues
+- Increased performance for Rife ever so slightly
+- Placed Output in the same folder as input
+- Fixed requirements.txt issue where it wouldn't download torch compiled with CUDA
+- kind-model now defaults to shufflecugan